Roger

 Roger is a masculine given name and a surname.
 The given name is derived from the Old French personal names Roger and Rogier.
 These names are of Germanic origin, derived from the elements hrōd, χrōþi ("fame", "renown", "honour") and gār, gēr ("spear", "lance") (Hrōþigēraz).
 The name was introduced into England by the Normans.
 In Normandy, the Frankish name had been reinforced by the Old Norse cognate Hróðgeirr.
 The name introduced into England replaced the Old English cognate Hroðgar.
 Roger became a very common given name during the Middle Ages.
 A variant form of the given name Roger that is closer to the name's origin is Rodger.

 Slang and other uses

-From c.
+Hodge, a word meaning farm labourer or English rural dweller, is derived from Middle English "Hoge", a nickname of Roger.
+In Under Milk Wood, Dylan Thomas writes "jolly, rodgered" suggesting both the sexual double entendre and the pirate term "Jolly Roger".
+This was because from c.
 1650 up to c.
-1870, Roger was slang for the word "penis".
-In Under Milk Wood, Dylan Thomas writes "jolly, rodgered" suggesting both the sexual double entendre and the pirate term "Jolly Roger".
+1870, Roger was British slang for the word penis, and as a verb, intercourse.
 In 19th-century England, Roger was slang for another term, the cloud of toxic green gas that swept through the chlorine bleach factories periodically.

-From circa 1940 in US and UK wartime communication, "Roger" came to represent "R" when spelling out a word.
-"R" is the first letter in "received", used to acknowledge understanding a message.
-This spread to civilian usage as "Roger" replaced "received" in spoken usage in air traffic radio parlance by 1950.

-Current British slang includes the word as a verb to mean sexual intercourse, e.g., "took her home and rogered her."

-Hodge meaning Rustic, from Middle English Hoge a nickname of Roger.
+"Roger" is a standard procedure word in two-way radio communication, meaning that a message has been received.
+This usage originated during World War II, during which time British and American military spelling alphabets used "Roger" to represent the letter "R", which itself was the abbreviation for "Received".
+While the NATO phonetic alphabet replaced the previous military alphabet's "Roger" with "Romeo" in 1949, "Roger" has remained standard as the abbreviation for "Received", as it had become recognizable to civilian professionals and laypeople.